Since 1900, statutes have been enacted with the following titles:

 In addition, the Philippines also has approximately 27 Codes in force - these are either enacted as legislation or issued by Executive Order or Presidential Decree.
 The Codes are:

-Statutes are available online on:
+Statutes are available online in English on:

 CD Asia Online (UniMelb staff & student access) - all Acts, Commonwealth Acts, Batas Pambansa, Republic Acts.
 Also included are Spanish Era Codes (the Civil Code of 1889, Penal Code and the Code of Commerce), Presidential Issuances, Implementing Rules and Regulations (arranged alphabetically by topic) and Other Rules and Procedures (arranged alphabetically by topic).